Kim LaFave: Honours and personal life

 At the 1988 Governor General's Awards, LaFave won the Governor General's Award for English-language children's illustration with Amo's Sweater.
 In the early 2000s, LaFave was nominated for this award with We'll All Go Sailing in 2001 and A Very Unusual Dog in 2004.
 Additional Governor General's nominations for his illustrations came in 2008 for Shin-chi's Canoe and 2011 for Fishing with Gubby.
+With the Amelia Frances Howard-Gibbon Illustrator's Award, LaFave was the 1989 recipient for Amo's Sweater.
+He was re-nominated for this Canadian Library Association award the following year with Duck Cakes for Sale.
+Additional nominations were in 2009 for Shin-chi's Canoe and 2011 for Fishing With Gubby.

 During this time period, LaFave shared the 1989 Ruth Schwartz Children's Book Award for Amo's Sweater with Janet Lunn.

-With the Amelia Frances Howard-Gibbon Illustrator's Award, LaFave was the 1989 recipient for Amo's Sweater.
-He was re-nominated for this Canadian Library Association award in 2009 for Shin-chi's Canoe and 2011 for Fishing With Gubby.
-In 2009, LaFave won the TD Canadian Children's Literature Award with Nicola I. Campbell for Shin-chi's Canoe in the English Language category.
+With Nicola I. Campbell, LaFave received Marilyn Baillie Picture Book Award nominations for Shi-shi-etko in 2006 and Shin-chi's Canoe during 2009.
+For the TD Canadian Children's Literature Award, they were nominated with Shi-shi-etko and won with Shin-chi's Canoe.
+They were nominees for a Ruth and Sylvia Schwartz Children's Book Award with Shi-shi-etko.
 As the illustrator for Campbell's book titled Grandpa's Girls, LaFaye was a Christie Harris Illustrated Children's Literature Prize nominee as part of the 2012 BC Book Prizes.
 LaFave is married and has two children.